KittiKovacs/winenation/README.md

     ALLOWED_HOSTS = ['winenation.herokuapp.com', 'localhost']

-Committed changes and pushed to github.
+Committed changes and pushed to Github.

 Then to deploy to Heroku I entered into the terminal: